geovedi/book-notes/2022/the-songs-of-the-cell.notes.md

 - Manipulating Innate Immunity:
   - A new type of therapy involving super-phagocytes, genetically modified monocytes, is being developed to target specific cancer cells.
   - This approach fuses innate immunity's aggressiveness with adaptive immunity's specificity.
-  - The text discusses potential applications of manipulating innate immunity against cancer, autoimmune diseases, and vaccine development.
+  - Potential applications of manipulating innate immunity against cancer, autoimmune diseases, and vaccine development.

 ### The Defending Cell: When a Body Meets a Body
 - Antibody Therapy and Discovery